webfactory/WebfactoryIcuTranslationBundle/README.md

     }

 ## Usage ##

-Formatting is optional: If no formatting is needed, then simple messages can be used.

 Formatted messages use a special syntax that defines how to translate the message depending on provided translation parameters.